Hiking In Big Sur

 Introduction

 When you visit Pfeiffer Big Sur State Park, this is the first trail staff usually suggests, and rightly so.
-A perfect hike for both kids and older folks and those wanting a capsule sense of the Big Sur habitat, you get to walk among the giant redwoods and visit a 60 foot high rocky waterfall in a lush setting.
+A perfect, though slightly challenging hike for both kids and older folks, you get to walk among the giant redwoods and visit a rocky waterfall.

-For a bit more of a workout and expansive view, hike up through the picturesque oak trees to the overlook bench, with vistas of the Big Sur River gorge.
+Those looking for a bit more of a workout can hike up through the picturesque oak trees to the overlook bench, with expansive views of the Big Sur River gorge.

 • Difficulty: Easy/Moderate